-If you prefer a soft buttery chocolate chip cookie, these gluten free chocolate chip cookies are sure to satisfy.
+If you prefer soft buttery keto cookies, these gluten free low carb chocolate chip cookies are sure to satisfy.
 They tastes very close to the real thing.

-I finally found a low carb and gluten free chocolate chip cookie recipe that is almost as good as the original high carb Toll House recipe.
+I finally found a recipe for keto cookies that is almost as good as the original high carb Toll House recipe.
 This one even passed the picky 13 year old daughter test.

 It also got past my daughter’s friend who had a few and said they were good cookies.
 I plan to make a big batch of this dough later and freeze it to bake on my busier days.

-I liked these cookies so much, I will bake some for the holidays.
-These low carb chocolate chip cookies are soft and chewy.
+I liked these low carb chocolate chip cookies so much, I will bake some for the holidays.
+These keto cookies are also soft and chewy, just like the popular high sugar ones.

 LOW CARB TIPS and TRICKS